-Business must offer its young executives the opportunity to make a contribution to their world, to throw some mudat that wall at the same time they are making a contribution to their employer.
-The Corporate captains who offer that kind of leadership and that kind of opportunity will attract the best of employees.
+Business must offer its executives the opportunity to make a contribution to their world at the same time they are making a contribution to their employer.
+The corporate captains who offer that kind of leadership and that kind of opportunity will attract the best of employees.
 Many recognize this; many are already doing so.

-Last year over five thousand young executives - many of them from the ranks of your Jr. Chambers - had the opportunity to serve in local and regional offices of the National Alliance of Businessmen, on loan from their companies at full salary.
+Last year over five thousand young executives had the opportunity to serve in local and regional offices of the National Alliance of Businessmen, on loan from their companies at full salary.
 They worked from one to twelve months seeking jobs for disadvantaged youth and the hard-core unemployed.